xinranchennnnnnnn/data-science-portfolio/projects/README.md

 1. What do you think input() does?

-input() asks the user to enter information and stores what they type.
+input() asks the user to enter something they want to input

 2. What do you think print() does?

-print() displays information as output.
+print() prints information as output

 3. In your own words, what does this program do?